-Many experienced bankruptcy attorneys can point you in the right direction to not only rebuilding your credit after filing bankruptcy but also in assisting you with finding a new credit card after.
+Most bankruptcy attorneys can offer guidance to help you rebuild your credit after filing bankruptcy, and assist with finding a new credit card.
 Additionally, other debt relief options should be considered including: Arizona Zero Down Bankruptcy, Medical Bankruptcy, Bankruptcy by phone, Debt settlement, and Debt Consolidation.

 No, you do not have to file together.
-However, it is important to remember that Arizona is a community property state and any debt that has been incurred since the day of your marriage is community debt.
-Qualifying for a bankruptcy filing is also based off household income, so the income of the non-filing spouse is included and could affect your chances of qualifying.
+It is important to keep in mind that Arizona is a community property state, meaning that any debt incurred since your marriage day is considered community debt.
+Being eligible to file bankruptcy is based off household income, so the income of your non-filing spouse is included and could affect your chances of qualifying.
 Consult with your bankruptcy attorney to determine the best course of action for your situation.

 When does my certificate expire?

 Your certificate will be good for 6 months from the date of completion.
-You will be required to retake the course if you do not file within 180 days of taking the course.
+However, you will be required to retake the course if you have not filed within 180 days of taking it.

 While it may be helpful to have one, it is not necessary.
-Most attorneys will pull an up to date credit report for you.
-However, not all debts are listed on credit reports.
-If you have outstanding medical bills or pay day loans those are typically not reported to the credit bureau until they are in collections and it would be beneficial to provide that information to your attorney.
+Most experienced attorneys are able to quickly pull up a current credit report for you, but keep in mind that not all debts will be listed on the report.
+If you carry outstanding medical debt or pay day loans, they are not reported to the credit bureau unless they are in collections.
+It will be to your benefit to give that information to your attorney for the complete picture.

 You can obtain a free copy once a year at www.annualcreditreport.com.
 This report will include all 3 bureaus.